 At the Michigan Center for Regenerative Medicine, we individualize our treatments to tailor to you, our patients.
 We utilize the most advanced techniques in regenerative medicine to repair anatomical structures.
 A big part of this comprehensive plan is a referral to physical therapists in the area to optimize your recovery and rehabilitation.
 The goal of rehabilitation is to correct poor mechanics brought on by the injury and to prevent further injuries in the future.
 In MCRC, we believe working with physical therapists in the area is an integral part in the healing process.

-Should you have any questions about the intersection between physiatry and physical therapy, feel free to reach out to Dr. Nabity and the team at the Michigan Center for Regenerative Medicine.
+Should you have any questions about the intersection between physiatry and physical therapy, feel free to reach out to the team at the Michigan Center for Regenerative Medicine.
 We’ll be happy to sit down with you to discuss your condition and determine whether a combined approach of physiatry in conjunction with physical therapy could be beneficial for you.
 Give us a call today at (248) 216-1008 to setup an appointment.